Last updated: January 4th, 2020

 The Mazuma account I used when I filed my taxes has been closed.
 Are you going to return my payment?

 We will make every effort not to return your payment.
 Deposits to Closed Shares or Closed Accounts, and other exception reasons will be reviewed and manually posted IF an open share or account can be found.
 If no account can be found, the payment will be returned to the Treasury.

-The IRS site states my payment was supposed to post on April 15th, but it isn’t in my account.
+The IRS site states my payment was supposed to have already been sent, but it isn’t in my account.
 Can you please help me find my payment?

 We understand this is very frustrating.
 If you have checked on the Get My Payment site (link) and are getting the response the payment was remitted, you will need to wait to get a letter from the Treasury and report non-receipt.

 In some cases, the payment could be offset if you owe funds to federal agencies and states.
 Mazuma does not have access to know if your funds were offset.
 You can learn more about the Treasury Offset Program and review their FAQ page here